-^{} Please note that the last assignment is a group project that focuses on Endgame.
+^{} Please note that the last assignment is a group project that focuses on The Book of Grace.
 Groups will be created by random selection.
 This assignment requires that all members of a group contribute equally to the final result.
 If a member of a group has not "pulled his/her weight," that member will be given a reduced mark for this assignment.
 Otherwise all members of a group will receive the same mark for this project.
 During the 10 classes allotted to the group project attendance will be taken.
-Students missing classes during this time will be deducted 10% for each class missed from the mark given to her/his group for its portfolio, unless the absence is for documented medical or compassionate reasons and the student has made alternative arrangements with the professor.
+Students missing classes during this time will have 10% deducted for each class missed from the mark given to her/his group for its portfolio, unless the absence is for documented medical or compassionate reasons and the student has made alternative arrangements with the professor.